-These amendments do not relate directly to the city's significant natural, scenic, and historic resources and do not, by themselves, authorize any development in such areas.
-To the extent that disabled access facilities authorized by these amendments might be near such resources the existing controls found in the zoning ordinances and the building codes will protect and preserve them.
+This amendment does not relate directly to the city's significant natural, scenic, and historic resources and does not, by itself, authorize any development in such areas.
+To the extent that public facilities authorized by this amendments might be near such resources the existing controls found in the zoning ordinances and the building codes will protect and preserve them.
 This goal is not applicable.